h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 - `export_weights__and_biases`: An additional option allowing users to export the raw weights and biases as H2O frames.

 The following options for the `loss` parameter have been added:
-- `absolute`:
+- `absolute`: Provides strong penalties for mispredictions
-- `huber`:
+- `huber`: Can improve results for regression

-N-fold cross-validation and grid search will be supported in a future version of H2O-Dev.

 H2O  | H2O-Dev
 ------------- | -------------